Hedwig7s/hCraft/README.txt

                        server restart.
        ConfigCLI.exe - A simple command-line configuration tool.

-          fCraft.dll - Core of the server, used by all other applications. fCraftGUI.dll - Provides shared functionality for Config and Server GUI.
+          hCraft.dll - Core of the server, used by all other applications. hCraftGUI.dll - Provides shared functionality for Config and Server GUI.

        ServerCLI.exe - Command-line interface (CLI) for the server.
        ServerGUI.exe - Graphical interface (GUI) for the server.